Abandoned & Little-Known Airfields:

 An aerial view looking east at the Lively runways, taken 3/01 by Paul Freeman from a Piper Warrior.

-to find that the 2 grass runways are still very evident, as they are being farmed.
+The 2 grass runways were still very evident, as they were being farmed.

 The airfield consists of 2 grass runways (the largest is 2,700' long)